Ignacio Hernando de Larramendi y Montiano: MAPFRE: international expansion

-In 1985 Larramendi re-formatted his role from chief executive to presidente de la comisión de control institucional, but it was himself who remained behind the steering wheel.
-In the late 1980s he co-designed another scheme, named Plan Sistema MAPFRE 92.
-Two key entities, Mutual MAPFRE and Corporación MAPFRE, remained at its core.
-The entire business was re-drawn in line with the logic gaining popularity among corporative moguls of the era and designed after the Japanese zaibatsu model; its key feature was turning multi-business conglomerates into loose federative schemes with huge autonomy of its components.
+In 1985 Larramendi re-formatted his role from chief executive to "presidente de la comisión de control institucional", but still remained at the steering wheel of the companies.
+In the late 1980s he co-designed Plan Sistema MAPFRE 92, redrawing the whole business in line with the Japanese zaibatsu model, popular among corporate moguls of the era.
+Its key feature was turning multi-business conglomerates into loose federative schemes and giving huge autonomy to their component entities, although two key companies, Mutual MAPFRE and Corporación MAPFRE, remained at MAPFRE's core.

 In 1990 the company re-emphasized its banking arm by creating Banco MAPFRE, the nucleus of Crédito del Sistema MAPFRE.
-The same year, having reached the age of 70, Larramendi resigned from all corporate roles except in the international business, where he stepped down in 1995; he complied with the rules he created and introduced himself.
-He was leaving the company operating 1,648 branch offices, employing directly 4,500 people and indirectly further 12,000, with 500m ptas consolidated assets and annual proceeds of 200m ptas.
+Larramendi reached the age of 70 that same year and resigned from all corporate roles except in the international business, where he stepped down in 1995, complying with the rules he had created and introduced himself.
+He left the company operating 1,648 branch offices, employing 4,500 people directly and a further 12,000 indirectly, and with 500 million pesetas of consolidated assets and annual proceeds of 200 million pesetas.